GabrielMorris/writeasly/README.md

 #### Create a collection (blog)

-This requires a pro subscription to Write.as.
-Returns a Collection object of the new collection.
+**This requires a pro subscription to Write.as**.
+Returns a Collection object of the new collection if successful or throws an error object detailing the error.

 ```
 client.createCollection(title, <alias>)